 Our wonderful grazing board arranging workshop was a success - we look forward to welcoming Kimi Ceridon of Life.Love.Cheese back to the museum later this year.

-Join us from 1-3 p.m. and learn about six generations of the Jones family living in this house for 200 years!
+Join us every Second Sunday of the month from 1-3 p.m. and learn about six generations of the Jones family living in this house for 200 years!
 Learn about the unique role that the tavern and Isaac Jones played during the Revolutionary War - including the visits from British Spies, Paul Revere’s men and a Weston Tea Party.
-See what it was like to live in the Colonial era - our museum is filled with hundreds of artifacts that belonged to the Jones family.
+See what it was like to live in the colonial times - our museum is filled with hundreds of artifacts that belonged to the Jones family.

-The exhibit will recall the story of General Gage's spies who visited the Tavern in 1775, explore examples of espionage on both sides, and examine the many ways of spying that were used during the American Revolution.
+"Spies Among Us" is OPEN!
+Visit the museum on Thursdays from 10 a.m. to 4 p.m. and learn about the story of General Gage's spies who visited the Tavern in 1775, explore examples of espionage on both sides, and examine the many ways of spying that were used during the American Revolution.

 You can now find the presentation by Joseph M. Adelman, Ph.D. expounding on the role of taverns in the Revolutionary Era on our YouTube channel.
 Link HERE.